-The government of the United States has been denominated weak; but that only by those who are accustomed to consider a government as arrayed against a people.
+The representative will, of course, sometimes find a struggle within him between his own conviction and the expressed The government of the United States has been denominated weak; but that only by those who are accustomed to consider a government as arrayed against a people.
 It is quite another thing here; the government acts with the people; is part of the people; is in short the people themselves.
 It is easy to see, that such a government must be the strongest in the world for all the purposes for which governments are ostensibly organized.
-The advocates of arbitrary power tell us that men are bad, and therefore unfit to govern themselves; but if they are bad, it is clear that they are still more unfit to govern each other.
-When rulers are gifted with the perfection of goodness and infallibility of judgment, it may be rational to leave the interests of men at their mercy.
-Here it is supposed that rulers are swaved by all turn home, he was summoned to give an explanation or apology, under risk of being thrown out.
-The member replied, that, at the time of his vote, he had expressed his regret that his opinion differed from that of his electors; but that he should be un. worthy of the distinguished office he held, and of the public confidence which he had for so many years enjoyed, if he could apologize for having voted according to the decision of his judgment; that his fellow-citizens were perfectly right to transfer their voices to the man who might more thoroughly agree with them in sentiment than in this case he had done; that for himself, he could only promise to consider every question attentively and candidly, to weigh duly the wishes of his constituents, but never to vote in decided opposition to his own opinion.
+The advocates of arbitrary power tell us that men are bad, and therefore unfit to govern wishes of his electors, and sometimes conscientiously abide by the former.
+I remember the case of a distinguished member from the west of Pennsylvania (Mr. Baldwin), who once voted in decided opposition to his received instructions.
+At his return home, he was summoned to give an explanation or apology, under risk of being thrown out.
+The member replied, that, at the time of his vote, he had expressed his regret that his opinion differed from that of his electors; but that he should be unworthy of the distinguished office he held, and of the public confidence which he had for so many years enjoyed, if he could apologize for having voted according to the decision of his judgment; that his fellow-citizens were perfectly right to transfer their voices to the man who might more thoroughly agree with them in sentiment than in this case he had done; that for himself, he could only promise to consider every question attentively and candidly, to weigh duly the wishes of his constituents, but never to vote in decided opposition to his own opinion.
 His fellow-citizens received his declaration with applause, and, as his whole political life had been in unison with their sentiments, they took this one instance of dissent as an additional proof of his integrity, and unanimously re-elected him.

-the vulgar passions of humanity; care is therefore taken to bridle them, or rather it is contrived, that they shall be made to work for the advantage instead of the mischief of the community.
+themselves; but if they are bad, it is clear that they are still more unfit to govern each other.
+When rulers are gifted with the perfection of goodness and infallibility of judgment, it may be rational to leave the interests of men at their mercy.
+Here it is supposed that rulers are swayed by all the vulgar passions of humanity; care is therefore taken to bridle them, or rather it is contrived, that they shall be made to work for the advantage instead of the mischief of the community.
 If a man be ambitious, he can only rise to importance by advocating the interests of others; the moment that he ostensibly opposes his own to those of his fellow-citizens, he must throw up the game.